MicroPhase/antsdr-pynq/README.md

 As you can see, there are 2 ip address for the ethernet port, the first one is the dynamic IP address if antsdr are connected to a router.
 The second one is the static IP address for antsdr.

-If you use the first ip address, to access the antsdr, you should type the ip address in your browser, by dynamic IP or static IP, for example:192.168.3.229:9090  for dynamic IP or 192.168.2.99 for static IP(ethernet cable should connect directly to the computer).
+If you use the first ip address to access the antsdr, you should type the ip address in your browser. for example:192.168.3.229:9090  for dynamic IP. or 192.168.2.99 for static IP(ethernet cable should connect directly to the computer).

 By default, the password is **xilinx**.